 Think about the well-known atheist Richard Dawkins.
 Why does he spend so much time writing and speaking against Someone (God) he doesn’t believe exists?
 Why is he so aggressive against biblical Christianity?
 In an ultimately purposeless and meaningless existence, why does it matter to him if people believe in the God of the Bible and the account of creation as outlined in Genesis?
 Why bother fighting against such people when, from his perspective, eventually no one will even know they ever existed?

-No matter how many times atheists point out to Ham that they don’t live purposeless and meaningless lives, he continues to recite these lies as a six-year old would when reciting his memory verse in Sunday school.
-Ham seems to think that if he repeats the same lie over and over that it will magically become true.
-Later in the same article, Ham continues his lying ways by telling readers that atheists “aren’t fighting for the truth, but suppressing it” — truth being Ham’s literalistic interpretation of the Christian Bible.
+No matter how many times atheists point out to Ham that they don’t live purposeless and meaningless lives, he continues to recite these lies as a six-year-old would when reciting his memory verse in Sunday school.
+Ham seems to think that if he repeats the same lie over and over, it will magically become true.
+Later in the same article, Ham continues his lying ways by telling readers that atheists “aren’t fighting for the truth, but suppressing it” — “truth” being Ham’s literalistic interpretation of the Christian Bible.
 According to Ham:

 So why do these who so aggressively oppose Christianity care?
 They care because they are desperately trying to justify their rebellion against the truth.
 They don’t want to admit that they are sinners in need of salvation and thus need to submit to the God who created them and owns them.

 Ham knows that his Museum and Ark theme park won’t bring people to a saving knowledge of Jesus Christ.
 I don’t know of one atheist who has become a Christian as a result of visiting Ham’s entertainment facilities.
 Ham’s goal has never been to save souls.
 The Creation Museum and the Ark Encounter are meant to reinforce Evangelical young-earth creationist beliefs.
-Why does Ham encourage Christian parents to bring their children to the Museum and Ark Encounter?
-Why are most of the things in these facilities geared towards teenagers and young children (i.e. zip line, petting zoo)?
+Why does Ham encourage Christian parents to bring their children to the Museum and Ark Encounter (by giving children free admission)?
+Why are most of the things in these facilities geared towards teenagers and young children (i.e., zip line, petting zoo)?
 Ham’s objective is to indoctrinate another generation in the creationist way of thinking.
 By focusing on children, Ham ensures that when these children grow up and marry that they too will bring their children for a visit, thus providing continued income for his empire.

 As with much that goes on in the name of the Christian God, it is all about money.
 Ham knows that the key to his future prosperity rests on his ability to generate income.
-This is the real reason for building the Ark Encounter.
-Creation Museum visit numbers and income are in decline, and Ham needs something that will stir the passions of his fellow Evangelicals, resulting in them paying his ministries a visit.
-By building a wood replica of a fictional boat and throwing in a few amenities homeschoolers and children will be sure to love, Ham ensures that the next couple of years will have increasing revenues.
-The new estimate for the completion of the Ark Encounter stands at $34 million.
-Opening July 7, 2016, adult tickets will cost $40 ($60 for a Museum combo ticket) and child tickets will cost $28 ($34 combo ticket).
-Parking will cost an extra $10.
-If attendance increases as Ham expects, his creationist empire will have over $20 million in new revenue.
+That was the real reason for building the Ark Encounter.
+Creation Museum visit numbers and income were in decline, and Ham needed something that would stir the passions of his fellow Evangelicals, resulting in them paying his ministries a visit.
+By building a wood replica of a fictional boat and throwing in a few amenities homeschoolers and children will be sure to love, Ham ensured that the next few years will have increased revenues.
+Knowing that revenues will later decline, Ham is already planning to build a new attraction, a monument to speaking in tongues, the Tower of Babel.
+What’s next?
+A water park where children can watch God drowning men, women, children, and unborn children while Noah and his clan float by in a wood boat?